openharmony/docs/en/application-dev/reference/apis/js-apis-distributedKVStore.md

 > **NOTE**
 >
-> - The initial APIs of this module are supported since API version 9.
+> The initial APIs of this module are supported since API version 9.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
-> - All the APIs that need to obtain **deviceId** in this module are available only to system applications.

 ## Modules to Import